tuckerconnelly/es-migrate/README.md

 ## Using with other databases

-If you want to connect to MongoDB or something, you'll need to write a custom strategy:
+If you want to connect to another database like MongoDB, you'll need to write a custom strategy:

 ```js
 export default class MyStrategy {